India

 SHARE

-India is currently immersed in the grandeur of its massive democratic process, the general elections.
+India has recently been immersed in the grandeur of its massive democratic process, the general elections.
 Central to these elections are the two dominant players: the Bharatiya Janata Party (BJP) and the Indian National Congress.
-As the BJP aims for a remarkable third consecutive triumph, attention naturally gravitates towards examining the pledges and commitments outlined in both manifestos.
+As the BJP just barely scraped through for a remarkable third consecutive triumph, attention naturally gravitates towards examining the pledges and commitments outlined in both manifestos.
 These documents outline their plans for governance and provide a glimpse into their differing aspirations for the country’s future.

 The BJP stance